airbeds

 Check that the control button is not stuck on "Soft".

-Lubricate the rubber ring on the air outlet port with Vaseline.
+Lubricate the rubber ring on the air outlet port with a slight film of vegetable oil.
 (After 5 years of use.)
 If the "O" Ring is cracked, it may be replaced by a #8 "O" Ring.

 Remote control operates but mattress will not inflate or deflate on demand